Barnet Copthall

-Barnet Copthall is a publicly owned sports venue on the Hendon-Mill Hill borders in London, which houses several complexes, including a local authority-owned swimming pool and gymnasium facilities, a golf-driving range with 9 hole pitch and putt run by Metro Golf.
+Barnet Copthall is a publicly owned sports venue on the Hendon-Mill Hill border in London.
+Since 2021, the venue's stadium has been known as StoneX Stadium for sponsorship reasons.
+It was known as Allianz Park from 2012 to 2020.

+The venue houses several complexes, including a local authority-owned swimming pool and gymnasium facilities, a golf-driving range with 9 hole pitch and putt run by Metro Golf.
 The venue is primarily notable for its 10,500-seat main stadium which is home to rugby union Premiership side Saracens.
 While Saracens are the primary tenant, the stadium is a multi-use venue and has also previously been the home field of the London Broncos rugby league team as well as hosting American football events such as the British national championship game, BritBowl.
 The stadium can be expanded to 15,000 seats if required for certain major events, such as the final stages of the European Rugby Champions Cup.

-The stadium is currently known as StoneX Stadium for sponsorship reasons, having taken the name in 2021.
-It was known as Allianz Park between 2012 and 2020.